What does one astute young man do when he forgets his USB thumb drive full of important time-sensitive work on a four-hour bus ride to New York?

 First, sheer panic.
 Second, how about go to work to start building a 10-billion-dollar company creating technology so files can be accessed on the go across any platform anywhere in the world.
 Drew Houston’s frustration on one bus ride turned into Dropbox—a company with more than 500 million users worldwide.

-Drew began coding at the ripe old age of five while most children were out racing big wheels and playing hopscotch on the chalked up inner-city playgrounds.
-His early tech prowess was evident.
+Drew started coding when most kids his age were out racing big wheels and playing hopscotch on the chalked up inner-city playgrounds.
 He graduated with a bachelor’s degree in electrical engineering and computer science from MIT and worked for many tech startups along the way.
-Drew knew his coding and engineering skills were stellar, however he was lacking the business acumen needed if he one day wanted to start his own company.
+Houston knew his coding and engineering skills were stellar but he was lacking the business acumen needed if he one day wanted to start his own company.

-According to an article in Forbes magazine, one of Drew’s business skill sets could have very well came from his brotherhood at the college fraternity house.
-He served as the fraternity rush and social chair, which Drew referred to as “a crash course in project management and getting people to do stuff for you.”
-Let this be a lesson to parents everywhere that fraternities are not all about booze, parties and debauchery.
+Credit a college fraternity of all places as one avenue for obtaining a business mindset.
+He served as the fraternity rush and social chair which Houston referred to as “a crash course in project management and getting people to do stuff for you.”
+Let this be a lesson to parents everywhere that not all fraternities are about shotgunning beers, foosball, and streaking through the quad.

-The rest of Houston’s business skills were derived from working for many startups and devouring several business books.
-He explains in a Mixergy interview how he approached his reading:
+Houston would develop his business skills by working for many startups and devouring several business books.
+He explains in an interview with Mixergy:

 If you’re interested in understanding how something like sales works, I would literally just go to Amazon and search for the top rated few books on sales and just read them.
 You are not going to become a great sales person just by reading a book any more than you would become a great basketball player by reading a book; but it still gives you a context and these useful mental frameworks for thinking about different kinds of problems beyond engineering.
 I did that for books on sales, finance, management, and negotiations—all the things where I just knew nothing about.